the-isf-academy/making-with-code-zola/site/content/courses/cs10/unitXX/project/_index.md

 ## [0] Game Options

-You have four options to choose from – Spelling Bee, Word Search, Mastermind, or Rock, Paper, Scissors.
+You have four options to choose from – Spelling Bee, Yahtzee, Mastermind, or Block, Load, Shoot.

-Once you get your game playable, you can then scale it up to include more complicated interactions like viewing the rules, adding random elements, adding more puzzles, etc.
+Once you get your game playable, you can then scale it up to include more complicated interactions like viewing the rules, adding random elements, improving the menus, adding more puzzles, etc.

 Below are the four games that you can choose to implement.
-Look at the provided pseudocode and try paying each game to help you decide which you'd like to do!
+Look at the provided pseudocode and try playing each game to help you decide which you'd like to do!

 ### [Spelling Bee]